We ship worldwide. Thousands of adventures delivered to over 30 countries!

 Each box lends itself easily to teaching an extended home education curriculum in history, with cross-curricular links to geography,

 literacy and art.
 It is fun and exciting, while being informative and educational.
-Designed by a teacher, it is an excellent
+Designed by our team of passionate educational experts, it is an excellent

 home education resource across the curriculum that you will enjoy alongside your child.